 - Is the machine loaded correctly? (see Front Loader Wash Routine, Traditional Top Loader Wash Routine, High-Efficiency Top Loader Wash Routine)

-- Are there excess suds in the front loader? (see Front Loader Wash Routine, Why am I getting excess suds in my Front Loader?)
+- Are there excess suds in the front loader? (see Front Loader Wash Routine, Excess suds in Front Loaders)

 - Is enough detergent being used in both pre and main wash? (see the Detergent Index)